fpgasystems/hacc/examples/README.md

 The following are *out-of-the-box* examples that aim to be a good starting point to develop your accelerated applications using SG HACC.

 ## Vitis workflow
-It is primarily recommended to start with [Hello, world!](./vocabulary.md#hello-world) example which makes the new users aware about the basic structure of a Vitis based application.
+It is primarily recommended to start with the [Hello, world!](../docs/vocabulary.md#hello-world) example which makes the new users aware about the basic structure of a Vitis based application.
 The following steps are independent of the application you choose to deploy [[1]](#references).

 ### Compilation